The WI is the largest voluntary women’s organisation in the UK with approx 205,000 members and 6,500 WIs.

-NORTHDEAN GROUP Newnham belongs to this group which is made up of local Wls (English Bicknor, Longhope, Lydbrook, Newnham, Ruardean, Vale of Castiard and Westbury-on-Severn).
+NORTHDEAN GROUP Newnham belongs to this group which is made up of local Wls (English Bicknor, Longhope, Lydbrook, Mitcheldean, Newnham, Ruardean, Vale of Castiard.
 The function of the Group is to encourage members from neighbouring Wls to get together to get to know each other and enjoy social events together.

-GFWI acts as an umbrella body for all the WIs in the County Federation and has a Federation Secretary, Peter Bryant, who works in WI House, Brunswick Square, Gloucester (01452) 523966.
+GFWI acts as an umbrella body for all the WIs in the County Federation and has a Federation Secretary, Lindsay Gow, who works in WI House, Brunswick Square, Gloucester (01452 523966).
 There are several committees that arrange events and activities to cater for the needs and interests of members.
 These events are advertised in the monthly newsletter GLOUCESTERSHIRE NEWS.

 NFWI is an even bigger umbrella for all the Wls in England and Wales and has an office at 104 New King’s Road, London, SW6 4LY (02073) 719300.
-Each year an Annual General Meeting is held at which one delegate represents up to 4 Wls, the 2018 meeting will be in Cardiff.
+Each year an Annual General Meeting is held at which one delegate represents up to 4 Wls, the 2020 meeting will be in The Albert Hall

 RESOLUTIONS on social and topical matters, submitted by individual Wls, are selected and discussed thoroughly at all levels.
 If carried at a general meeting they empower the WI to influence local and national policy making.